e-shreve/rulecheck/README.md

 There are two methods for telling rulecheck to ignore a rule finding for a particular file, line, or element of a file.
 The first is to use comments in the source code file to instruct rulecheck on when to disable and reenable a rule.
 The second is to use an "ignore list" which allows one to provide this information without modifying the source files.
-However, the ignore list method may require additional maintenance as the source code is changes compared to the use of comments in the source code.
+However, the ignore list method may require additional maintenance as the source code is changed compared to the use of comments in the source code.

 ### Source Comment Commands to Rulecheck